Identifying human rights barriers

 - What human rights and gender-related barriers act to block access to health care services, and

-- How best to respond to create an enabling legal and policy framework that protects human rights, promotes gender equality and reduces stigma, discrimination and violence against vulnerable and key populations.
+- How best to respond to address these critical enablers, by creating an enabling legal and policy framework that protects human rights, promotes gender equality and reduces stigma, discrimination and violence against vulnerable and key populations

 This information and evidence on human rights, gender equality and key populations must be described in a national strategic health plan, investment case, Global Fund and other funding requests and/or other relevant strategies.
 Following from that, it must then be applied to the design, implementation, monitoring and evaluation of programmes.
 Programmes to reduce stigma, discrimination, inequality and human rights violations result in strengthened access to health services, including HIV, TB and malaria services.